gfort-lab/OpSiMorE/ProximalLangevin/README.md

 ### ${\color{violet} \text{Input structures}}$
 The same as **PGdual**, except that
 **MAP.method_augmentation** is not required.
 **MCMC.covariance** is required.
-It describes the covariance matrix of the Gaussian proposal. its value is either 'orthogonal', 'invert', or 'identity'.
+It describes the covariance matrix of the Gaussian proposal.
+Its value is either 'orthogonal', 'invert', or 'identity'.

 ### ${\color{violet} \text{Output structures}}$
 The same as **PGdual**